atodorov/atodorov.github.com/source/_posts/2013-03-24-upcoming-hackatons-in-sofia.markdown

 best, arguably the best, places to study for an IT career.
 Like most other universities in Bulgaria its administration and processes suck big time!

-[HackFMI](http://hackfmi.com/) is the first ever hackaton which will focus on students improving faculty/university systems and processes.
+[HackFMI](http://hackfmi.com/) is the first ever hackathon which will focus on students improving faculty/university systems and processes.
 This is HUGE!
-As far as I know it is also the first hackaton which is supported by academia.
+As far as I know it is also the first hackathon which is supported by academia.

 I have already [volunteered](https://github.com/Hackfmi/Organization-Details/pull/2) to be a mentor at HackFMI.
 I am looking forward to this.
 It will be fun.
 See you there!